 What Science Hack Day is all about, video from Science Hack Day SF 2013, shot by KQED

-Science Hack Day is a 48-hour-all-night event where anyone excited about making weird, silly or serious things with science comes together in the same physical space to see what they can prototype within 24 consecutive hours.
+Science Hack Day is a two-day-all-night event where anyone excited about making weird, silly or serious things with science comes together in the same physical space to see what they can prototype within 24 consecutive hours.
 Designers, developers, scientists and anyone who is excited about making things with science are welcome to attend – no experience in science or hacking is necessary, just an insatiable curiosity.

+When funds allow, I coordinate the Science Hack Day Ambassador Program, a program that selects a group of awesome “ambassadors” from around the world to attend Science Hack Day in San Francisco so as to experience the event first-hand and create one in their home city.
 If you’re interested in sponsoring Science Hack Day or supporting the Science Hack Day Ambassador Program, feel free to get in touch: firstname.lastname@example.org.